microsoft/p4vfs/README.md

     C:\Program Files\P4VFS\p4vfs.exe

  The tool has a very similar interface to **p4.exe**.
-If you want ever need to terminate **p4vfs.exe** while in-progress, simply use Ctrl+C or Ctrl+Break as usual, or just terminate it with the Windows Task Manager.
+If you ever need to terminate **p4vfs.exe** while in-progress, simply use Ctrl+C or Ctrl+Break from the terminal, or just terminate the process with the Windows Task Manager.
 A p4vfs sync will always terminate gracefully and always leave your client consistent with Perforce.
 Take a look at the command help:

     p4vfs.exe help
     p4vfs.exe help sync